 Media have always been entangled with social transformations.
 The Media | Transformation department explores the socio-political implications of the educational technologies used in schools.
 It asks what schools do with media and what media do with schools.
 In this sense, we understand school as a social space in which power relations and discourses are reproduced and interrupted.
 Projects explore national, international and transnational settings, and investigate historical and contemporary processes.

-The department has three priority areas: In the first, we adopt a critical approach to educational technology, examining the structural shifts which are unfolding in today’s post-digital schools, at a time when digital technology has become the unmarked background to contemporary life.
-In the second, ethnographically inspired projects explore how media (from textbooks to blackboards, interactive apps and cloud solutions) are used in schools today.
-The third priority area investigates the implications of digital technology for teaching history, social studies and related school subjects.
+The department has three priority areas: In the first, ethnographically inspired projects explore how media (from textbooks to blackboards, interactive apps and cloud solutions) are used in schools today.
+In the second, we adopt a critical approach to educational technology, examining the structural shifts which are unfolding in today’s post-digital schools, at a time when digital technology has become the unmarked background to contemporary life.
+The third priority area investigates the role of digital technology for teaching history, social studies and related school subjects.